RyanHill92/html-parser/README.md

 * A user should be able to retrieve lowest score for a given file
 * A user should be able to retrieve the average score for each unique file name

 * Finally, include instructions on how to get your code running.
-This should include the version of whatever language used, as well as what platform (windows/osx/linux, etc) you are on, and how to install any dependencies that are required to set up your project.
+This should include the version of whatever language used, as well as what platform (windows/osx/linux, etc) you are on, and how to install any and all dependencies that are required to run your program.
 This helps us get running with your code.

 **Example of instructions and platform specifications**